-DR LIM PUAY JOO MBBS, FRCR (UK) Consultant Radiologist & Medical Director
+DR LIM PUAY JOO

-Advanced Imaging Centre
+MBBS, FRCR (UK) Consultant Radiologist & Medical Director Advanced Imaging Centre

 Dr Lim graduated from the National University of Singapore in 2005 before obtaining his fellowship from the Royal College of Radiologists, London in 2012.
 Subsequently, he qualified as a Specialist in Diagnostic Radiology in 2015 and commenced specialist practice as a Consultant in the Department of Radiology, Ng Teng Fong General Hospital.
-Since 2018, he has been in private practice.
-Dr Lim is conversant and highly experienced in reading Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) studies.
-He has a special interest in musculoskeletal radiology.
+Dr. Lim has been in private practice since 2018.
+He has a special interest in musculoskeletal radiology